bbadzioch/MTH337_site/report_guide.md

 from Wikipedia for the report introduction - will decrease the value of your report, even if they are attributed.

+Most of the projects you will be working on are based on mathematical problems and ideas that are described somewhere.
+However, you should not start your work on a project by doing a web or library search.
+The goal of each project is for you to explore a problem on your own.
+Description of your explorations and experimentation must be the main part of your project report.
+It is fine to include some background information on the project (properly referencing books and websites it comes from) but it is not necessary, and you can get a perfect score without it.
+Moreover, projects are open-ended so there is no “complete solution” you should be looking for.
+Have fun, explore, and put in the report what you came up with.

 ## Using AI tools

 Use of AI tools (such as ChatGPT, Gemini, Claude etc.) is not allowed when preparing project